-Checkout two different perspectives on the Millennial Money Minutes podcast below:
+Check out two different perspectives on the Millennial Money Minutes podcast below:

 Most Americans are sitting on the sidelines

 Unfortunately, a majority of Americans aren’t participating in passive or active stock investing.
 They are missing out on one of the best ways so build wealth.
-Unless you are a value investor like Warren Buffet there is no reason to sit with your cash on the sidelines looking for the “deal”.
+Unless you are a value investor like Warren Buffett there is no reason to sit with your cash on the sidelines looking for the “deal”.
 Deals are really hard to find and take a ton of work.
 Invest most of your money in the entire market.

-I hear over and over from investors who are waiting for the value stock – and many of them are straight up missing out.
+I hear over and over from investors who are waiting for the value stock – and many of them are straight-up missing out.
 If you want to risk your portfolio on one stock that’s up to you.
 Not my vibe.